What is Atlas?

 How does it work?

-• The device detects, selects and sends one frame with 2 MAC@ (ID of WiFi access points).
+- Step 1: The device detects, selects and sends one message with 2 MAC Addresses (ID of WiFi access points).

-• The Sigfox Cloud recognizes the frame and sends it to the external WiFi platform, which translates the MAC@ into geographic coordinates (longitude, latitude, radius).
+- Step 2: The Sigfox Cloud recognizes the message and sends it to the external WiFi platform, which translates the MAC Addresses into geographic coordinates (longitude, latitude, radius).

-• In the meantime, the location is computed through the Network location service by the Geomodule, based on the RSSI contained in the metadata.
+- Step 3: In the meantime, the Network location is computed by the Geomodule, based on the RSSI contained in the metadata.

 Location source selection with the Geomodule